abhiwand/atk/doc/source/ia_intro_2.rst

 For further details about building graphs, see :ref:`ds_dflw_building_a_graph`.
 In this process, duplicate edges are removed if data is incorrectly replicated, and the graph is checked for correct form, to eliminate presence of mal-connected edges that can prevent analytic algorithms from operating.
-The final graph is bulk-loaded into the Intel Analytics Toolkit’s graph database.
+The final graph is bulk-loaded into the |IA| Toolkit’s graph database.
 Additionally, existing graphs can be updated using the graph construction routines.

 Modeling Set Preparation
 ========================

-The Intel Analytics Toolkit provides capabilities to subset the data into modeling sets using built-in methods to sample graph data while preserving key structural properties of the graph, or generating a graph data set with weighted edges.
+The |IA| Toolkit provides capabilities to subset the data into modeling sets using built-in methods to sample graph data while preserving key structural properties of the graph, or generating a graph data set with weighted edges.
 Additionally, data-splitting capabilities allow for designating test, training, and validation sets.